Sebastian-Hugo-Gutierrez/WDProjSodiumGutierrezNavarro/README.md

 > This page introduces our mission and will briefly demonstrate our work.

 ## Home Page Extension:
 > This page is mainly used to transfer users between our articles.
+JS will be important here, so as to make this work.

 ## Topic Page 1:
 > This page covers the first topic of Basic Chemistry.
 An interface containing following topics will be seen on the right, and will help easily transfer quickly between topics.
+JS will also be used here to link to the other topics.

 ## Topic Page 2:
 > This page is a continuation of the first Topic Page.
 This page will also include a demonstration of the topic on-hand.